Sarina Wiegman suffers her first loss for England: 'I don't worry so easily' | sport

 The successful former Oranje Leeuwinnen coach, with whom she also won the European Championship in her own country in 2017 and reached the World Cup final in France two years later, moved from the women’s team Dutch to the women’s team after the Olympics.
 Summer Games 2021.
 England women’s team.
 After thirty international matches, Wiegman is still undefeated, with 25 wins and five draws.
 The goal difference of 138-10 was equally impressive.

 On Tuesday night England lost for the first time in a long time, but Wiegman will no doubt present the loss to Australia to his players and the media as a warning for next summer’s World Cup.
-England go there as heavy favorites, but home country Australia are certainly one of the other contenders for the world title, along with Germany, France, Norway and the Netherlands.
+England go there as big favourites, but their home country of Australia are certainly one of the other contenders for the world title, along with Germany, France, Norway and the Netherlands.

-England are hoping to become women’s world champions for the first time at the World Cup in Australia and New Zealand next summer, where Wiegman’s side are sure to be early favourites.
+England are hoping to become women’s world champions for the first time at the World Cup in Australia and New Zealand next summer, where Wiegman’s side are sure to be among the starting favourites.
 England will face Haiti, Denmark and China in the group stage.

-The Orange Lionesses won tonight at Het Kasteel in Rotterdam Poland 4-1, which was still ahead.
+The Orange Lionesses won tonight at Het Kasteel in Rotterdam Poland 4-1, which was still in front.
 At the World Cup, Vietnam, Portugal and the United States are the group stage opponents of national coach Andries Jonker’s team.

 Free and unlimited access to Showbytes?
 That can!